DynamicGenetics/Epicosm_legacy/README.md

 ### 0.1 What does it do?
 Epicosm is a Twitter harvester.
 You provide it with a list of users, and it will gather and store all tweets and metadata (going back a maximum of 3240 tweets) for each user.
 Images, videos and other attachments are stored as URLs.
 All information is stored by MongoDB.
 Harvesting can be iterated, for example once a week it can gather new tweets and add them to the database.
 As well as the full database, output includes a comma-separated-values (.csv) file, with the default fields being the user id number, the tweet id number, time and date, and the tweet content.

-Epicosm runs in a Docker "container" - this is similar to a virtual machine, where a computer emulates another operating system within itself.
-Data is sent back onto the main "host" computer for the user to access.
-This approach means users do not need to install anything other than Docker, running the program is consistent for all users, and use of the program is simplified, requiring little or no command-line experience.
+Epicosm can be run in two ways.
+It can be run inside a Docker "container" - this is similar to a virtual machine, where a computer emulates another operating system within itself.
+This approach means users do not need to install anything other than Docker, that running the program is consistent for all users, and use of the program is simplified, requiring little or no command-line experience.
+Alternatively, Epicosm can be run by Python version 3+; details are in section 2.1.

-You will need your own Twitter API credentials by having a developer account authorised by Twitter.
+You will need Twitter API credentials by having a developer account authorised by Twitter.
 Please see our [guide to getting an authorised account](https://github.com/DynamicGenetics/Epicosm/blob/master/Twitter_Authorisation.pdf), and there are further details on [Twitter documentation](developer.twitter.com/en/apply-for-access.html) for how to do this.

 ### 1.1 Running inside a Docker container

-This is the usual way of running Epicosm (see section 2.1 for running in your local environment as a python script).
+This is the usual way of running Epicosm (see section 2.1 for running using python).
 Epicosm's software requirement is [Docker](https://docs.docker.com/install/).
 Please look up the most up-to-date way of installing for your operating system.
-At time of writing, running Docker in Windows 10+ requires emulation of a Linux OS, so please follow guides for that.
+At time of writing, running Docker in Windows 10+ requires emulation of a Linux OS, so please follow guides for that, or get in contact for help.

 To run within a docker container, save the file `Epicosm_Launcher` and place it in a folder.
 Docker must be running: if it is not, it can be started with `systemctl start docker` (on Linux distributions), or `open /Applications/Docker.app` (in both MacOS and Linux, Docker can be started by clicking the app icon).
-The image repo is hub.docker.com/r/altanner/epicosm.
+The Docker repository is hub.docker.com/r/altanner/epicosm.

 You must provide 2 further files in the folder with `Epicosm_Launcher`:
 1. a list of user screen names in a file called `user_list`.\